Maserati GranTurismo Folgore (2025) review: silent savagery

-► Grand tourer rebooted with electric power
+GranTurismo rebooted with Folgore electric power

-For a manufacturer renowned for its engines, getting its electric cars right is paramount.
-Weaknesses won’t be accepted.
-So it’s going all in with electric versions of both its sports cars and SUVs under the (best Italian accent at the ready…) ‘Folgore’ name – translating as lightning.
+As an automotive manufacturer renowned for its engines, getting its electric models right is paramount.
+Weaknesses won’t be accepted, so it’s going all in with electric versions of both its sports cars and SUVs under the (best Italian accent at the ready…) ‘Folgore’ name – translating as lightning.
+The first of these to go battery powered was an electric version of its large, iconic GT car, the GranTurismo.

 At a glance